 I look forward to meeting you, either via a call or in person, very soon.

-Whilst our regular entry points are Nursery, Reception, Senior School (Year 7) and Sixth Form (Year12), we are delighted to accept registrations for other year groups where places are available.
+Whilst our regular entry points are Early Years (age 3+), Reception, Senior School (Year 7) and Sixth Form (Year 12), we are delighted to accept registrations for other year groups where places are available.

-We do not currently have any Open Days scheduled and our tours are limited, however Mr Jeffery, the Acting Head, is delighted to ‘meet’ parents virtually at any time and a tour can be arranged when restrictions allow.
-Please get in touch with Mrs Eley, our Admissions Registrar/Heads PA. firstname.lastname@example.org
+We are currently welcoming parents for Covid-secure tours and Mr Jeffery, the Headteacher, is delighted to ‘meet’ parents virtually at any time.
+We also have some Open Days with limited places available.
+Please get in touch with Mrs Eley, our Admissions Registrar/Heads PA. email@example.com

-Mr Jeffery, the Acting Head, would be delighted to speak to any parents over the telephone, or via video call.
+Mr Jeffery, Headteacher, would be delighted to speak to any parents over the telephone, or via video call.
 Please contact Mrs Karen Eley, the Head’s PA/Admissions Registrar, to arrange a call.
-(01903 228638 or email@example.com)
+(01903 228638 or firstname.lastname@example.org)

 Yes, we are accepting registrations for year groups where there are spaces available.
 Please liaise with Mrs Eley who will be able to send you a registration form.
 It can also be found here: